cschpc/student-cluster-competition-2024/Proposal/members.md

   - Age: 21
   - Reasons for wanting to participate in the competition: I've always been interested in HPC and I think it might be highly valuable for my future career in physics.
   - Computational science experience: I have very basic experience on HPC, I've studied basics of programming and DSA and I've studied basics of C/C++.

+# Santeri Toivonen
+  - Title Mr.
+  - Santeri, Toivonen
+  - Email: arktinenkarpalo@gmail.com
+  - University/College/High School: University of Helsinki
+  - Department: Computer Science
+  - Age: 24
+  - How will HPC help you in your academic career?
+List specific reasons for wanting to participate in the competition: To learn more about the field of hpc in both the more practical side but also to gain information about the possible future opportunities available.
+To have fun network etc. all other generic stuff.
+  - List any HPC and/or computational science experience you have (e.g. working on a university cluster with X software): Using slurm cluster of the university for running experiments while working as a research assistant.